sjmst5/sjmst5.github.io/jekyll/_posts/2019-08-29-Storage Server.md

 ### Mount the share on Windows
 1. Open File Explorer on Windows 10.
-2. Click on This PC from the left pane.
+2. Click on This PC from the left panel.
 3. On the “Computer” tab, click the Map network drive button.
 4. Select a drive letter, but you can leave the default.
 5. In the Folder field, type the path of network share on FreeNAS — for example, \\10.1.2.158\Data.